WQPT General Manager

 This 18-month initiative will include local interviews, programs and community discussions, as well as national PBS program content, to foster understanding and awareness of older and newer immigrant communities within the region.
 Read more

-There is still time to register for our annual Ready to Learn Conference, coming on Saturday, April 22 held on the Western Illinois University campus in Moline.
+Our annual Ready to Learn Conference will be held Saturday, April 22 held on the Western Illinois University campus in Moline.
 This year we have expanded our workshops, which cover a spectrum of up-to-date topics for Early Childhood professionals, parents, childcare providers and others.

 This July, as part of WQPT's Embracing Our Military, we will be hosting The Wall That Heals along with a series events, including Veterans History Project, televised screenings, Military Kids Day and more.
 The Wall That Heals is mobile half-scale replica of the Vietnam Veterans Memorial (The Wall) in Washington, D.C., accompanied by a Mobile Education Center.